Perris Dam Modernization Program

 Perris Dam and the surrounding area map shows the project overview for the Emergency Release Facility.

 The project’s improvements will protect a local school, Interstate 215, and a water treatment plant.
 The project includes community infrastructure improvements like new levees, bridges, a local drainage system, and improved roadside landscaping and relocation of utilities.
-Over 100 meetings have been held with the community, county, city, utility companies, and fairgrounds since 2013 to discuss this project and the impacts of its construction.

 What to Expect